Modified Newtonian dynamics: QUMOND

-Relativistic
+Since this Lagrangian does not explicitly depend on time and is invariant under spatial translations this means energy and momentum are conserved according to Noether's theorem.
+Varying over r yields $ma=mg$ showing that the weak equivalence principle always applies in QUMOND.
+However, since $\phi$ and $\phi_N$ are not identical and are non-linearly related this means that the strong equivalence principle must be violated.
+This can be observed by measuring the external field effect.
+Furthermore, by varying over $\phi$ we get the following Newton-Poisson equation familiar from Newtonian gravity but now with a subscript to denote that in QUMOND this equation determines the auxiliary gravitational field $\phi_N$:

-In 2004, Jacob Bekenstein formulated TeVeS, the first complete relativistic hypothesis using MONDian behaviour.
-TeVeS is constructed from a local Lagrangian (and hence respects conservation laws), and employs a unit vector field, a dynamical and non-dynamical scalar field, a free function and a non-Einsteinian metric in order to yield AQUAL in the non-relativistic limit (low speeds and weak gravity).
-TeVeS has enjoyed some success in making contact with gravitational lensing and structure formation observations, but faces problems when confronted with data on the anisotropy of the cosmic microwave background, the lifetime of compact objects, and the relationship between the lensing and matter overdensity potentials.
+Finally by varying the QUMOND Lagrangian with respect to $\phi_N$ we get the QUMOND field equation:

-Several alternative relativistic generalizations of MOND exist, including BIMOND and generalized Einstein-Aether theories.
-There is also a relativistic generalization of MOND that assumes a Lorentz-type invariance as the physical basis of MOND phenomenology.
+These two field equations can be solved numerically for any matter distribution with numerical solvers like Phantom of RAMSES (POR).

-The external field effect
+External field effect

 In Newtonian mechanics, an object's acceleration can be found as the vector sum of the acceleration due to each of the individual forces acting on it.
 This means that a subsystem can be decoupled from the larger system in which it is embedded simply by referring the motion of its constituent particles to their centre of mass; in other words, the influence of the larger system is irrelevant for the internal dynamics of the subsystem.
 Since Milgrom's law is non-linear in acceleration, MONDian subsystems cannot be decoupled from their environment in this way, and in certain situations this leads to behaviour with no Newtonian parallel.
 This is known as the "external field effect" (EFE), for which there exists observational evidence.

 The external field effect is best described by classifying physical systems according to their relative values of ain (the characteristic acceleration of one object within a subsystem due to the influence of another), aex (the acceleration of the entire subsystem due to forces exerted by objects outside of it), and a0: